raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: GDAL
 ---

 The Geospatial Data Abstraction Library (GDAL) is an open-source, cross-platform set of libraries and low-level tools for working with geospatial data in many formats.
-For most purposes on Astro Pi you may want to look at using `earthpy` or `geopandas` instead which are simpler to use.
+For most purposes on Astro Pi, you may want to look at using `earthpy` or `geopandas` instead which are simpler to use.

 #### Documentation